Skip to main content

 Not all upgrades are created equal.
 Here’s what the data says about which components drive the most return per dollar spent:

-Cabinet Refacing or Painting — 96% ROI
+Cabinet Refacing or Painting — Highest return per dollar in the cabinet category

-Countertop Replacement — Strong ROI
+Countertop Replacement — Strong recoup, particularly on aged surfaces

 Lighting — High Impact, Low Cost